mus-format/mus-go/README.md

 ```

 The `pm` package preserves pointer equality after unmarshalling, ensuring that
 `ptr1 == ptr2`, while the `ord` package does not.
-This capability enables the    serialization of data structures like cyclic graphs or linked lists ([examples](https://github.com/mus-format/examples-go/tree/main/pm)).
+This capability enables the
+serialization of data structures like cyclic graphs or linked lists ([examples](https://github.com/mus-format/examples-go/tree/main/pm)).

 ### typed (data type metadata support)

 The `typed` package provides [DTM](https://medium.com/p/21d7be309e8d)
 support for the `mus-go` serializer.
 It wraps a type serializer and a DTM
 value, enabling [typed data serialization](https://ymz-ncnk.medium.com/mus-serialization-format-20f833df12d5)
-to provide data versioning, the oneof feature, and [other capabilities](https://github.com/mus-format/examples-go/tree/main/dts).
+to provide data versioning, the oneof feature, and [other capabilities](https://github.com/mus-format/examples-go/tree/main/typed).

 ## Structs Support

-`mus-go` doesn’t support structs out of the box, which means you’ll need to
+`mus` doesn’t support structs out of the box, which means you’ll need to
 implement the `mus.Serializer` interface yourself.
 Simply deconstruct the struct
 into its fields and choose the desired encoding for each ([example](https://github.com/mus-format/examples-go/tree/main/types/struct)).

-This approach provides greater flexibility and keeps `mus-go` simple, making it
+This approach provides greater flexibility and keeps `mus` simple, making it
 easy to implement in other programming languages.

 ## More Features